celyk/godot-isf/README.md

 [WIP]
 The addon allows importing an ISF file (.fs) to a PackedScene that contains the buffers and shaders required to replicate the effect.

+After I get most features working, I hope to add an export button so that Godot can be used for developing ISF!

 # Usage

 To use the addon, drag in your .fs files to the project directory.
 The scene that is generated can be dragged in.